- Encountering the PS4 extended storage error implies that you won't be able to use that external HDD with your console.

 - If your system has the latest software version, you will see The latest version of the system software is already installed message.

-- Otherwise, if it finds an available update, click the Next or Update button to start downloading the update.
+- Otherwise, click the Next or Update button to start downloading the update if it finds an available update.

 - On completion of the update downloading, you will receive a notification.